Eye For Film >> Movies >> Girl (2018) Film Review

 Reviewed by: Richard Mowe

-The trials, tribulations and deprivations of teenage boy who wants to be a ballerina find eloquent and anguished expression in this stunning first film by Belgian director Lukas Dhont.
+The trials, tribulations and deprivations of a teenage girl who wants to be a ballerina find eloquent and anguished expression in this stunning first film by Belgian director Lukas Dhont.

-As the youngster, who is undergoing hormone therapy before eventual surgery to enable him change gender, Victor Polster, who is only 15 and a student at Ballet Vlaanderen, gives an incredible, sensitive and physical performance as Lara.
+As the youngster, who is undergoing hormone therapy to enable a change of gender, Victor Polster, who is only 15 and a student at Ballet Vlaanderen, gives an incredible, sensitive and physical performance.

 The director, who considered both girls and boys for the part, spares none of the details concerning the pain of learning to dance, made even more acute in the circumstances of someone who is transitioning at such vulnerable age.

-Lara has two obsessive goals - to become a girl and to succeed in her chosen craft.
+Lara has two obsessive goals - to be recognised as a girl and to succeed in her chosen craft.
 Her father (Arieh Worthalter) provides comfort and acceptance, as do the team who are helping her through the procedures.
 Lara feels she is already a girl and as her psychiatrist puts it: “The only thing we can do is to confirm and support that.”